Wisdom Tooth Extractions

 Dr. Lieu is my new BFF lol.
 Dr. Lieu is by far the best Dr. I’ve had work on my teeth.
 I had two cavities filled and 1 extraction today.

-Watch Made to Move featuring Jordyn Jones on starting on 10/11/17.
-This…Read More
+Watch Made to Move featuring Alex Aiono on Youtube.com/awesomenesstv starting on 8/1/17.…Read More